-How exactly does atherosclerosis result in a heart attack?
-The Department of Cardiology, National Heart Centre Singapore (NHCS) shares.
+How exactly does atherosclerosis (plaque buildup) result in a heart attack?
+Doctors from the Department of Cardiology at National Heart Centre Singapore (NHCS) explain the link.

 Department of Cardiology,